xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 ## Line-wrapping Settings

 This is to enable Katalon Studio to wrap up the code lines in a script with a customized maximum line width.
-You can also wrap the code lines when switching from manual mode to script mode by pressing a keyboard combination of **Command+Shift+F** (Mac Users) or **Ctrl+Shift+F** (Windows and Linux Users).
+You can also wrap the code lines when switching from the manual mode to the script mode by pressing a keyboard combination of **Command+Shift+F** (Mac Users) or **Ctrl+Shift+F** (Windows and Linux Users).

-Before line-wrapping enabled:
+Before the line-wrapping enabled:

 ![Before](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-preferences/wrap.png)

-After line-wrapping enabled:
+After the line-wrapping enabled:

 ![After](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-preferences/wrapped.png)